glytching/spinningheart/README.md

 #### Eh, Really?

-Yes.
-Bear in mind that this graph does not suggest that the book can be understood or analysed in any meaningful way through character co-occurrence, rather the book was used simply as a dataset.
+Yes though of course this graph does not suggest that the book can be understood or analysed in any meaningful way through character co-occurrence, rather the book was used simply as a dataset.
 No criticism or analysis or comment of any sort on the book should be imputed from this graph.
 In other words; it's just a bit of, erm, fun.

 #### What Does It Look Like?